S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 **Preconditions:**
 - The system is actively processing video transcoding tasks.
-- The video task details are available via RabbitMQ.
+- The video task IDs are available via RabbitMQ.
 - The necessary video file exists in the object store.
+- The details for this task are stored in the database and can be accessed using the task ID.

 **Basic Flow:**
 1. Take message off of RabbitMQ containing the task ID.